MionKit/mion/packages/router/README.md

   myCompanyName: string;
 };

-const sayHello = (name: string): string => {
+// Note the app and context are not passed as function parameters. const sayHello = (name: string): string => {
   const {shared} = getCallContext<SharedData>();
   return `Hello ${name}.
 From ${shared.myCompanyName}.`;
 };

 const sayHello2 = {
-  route(name1: string, name2: string): string {
+  // Note the app and context are not passed as function parameters. route(name1: string, name2: string): string {
     const {shared} = getCallContext<SharedData>();
     return `Hello ${name1} and ${name2}.
 From ${shared.myCompanyName}.`;